dupgit/sauvegarde/man/cdpfglclient.md

     Exclude FILENAME from being saved.
 You can specify more than once this option to exclude more files or directories.
 ```

+# CONFIGURATION FILE

+By default the configuration file is named ```/etc/cdpfgl/client.conf```.
+It is organised in sections [Example section] (section names begins with a capital).
+Sections contains some key=value definitions.

 # SEE ALSO